-- (6) A person is not in breach of a requirement to return a number plate or a trade plate under this regulation - (a) if within the period for compliance with the requirement the person produces evidence to the Registrar's satisfaction that the plate has been lost, stolen or destroyed; or if the Registrar waives compliance with (b) the requirement.
+- (6) A person is not in breach of a requirement to return a number plate or a trade plate under this regulation - (a) if within the period for compliance with the requirement the person produces evidence to the Registrar's satisfaction that the plate has been lost, stolen or destroyed; or - (b) if the Registrar waives compliance with the requirement.

-143. certificate Return of of registration after cancellation or expiry of registration, &c.
+143. Return of certificate of registration after cancellation or expiry of registration, &c.